kvedala/function_timer/README.md

 [![Build Status](https://travis-ci.org/kvedala/function_timer.svg?branch=master)](https://travis-ci.org/kvedala/function_timer)

 # function_timer
-A wrapper around the CXX-11's `std::chrono` library to be used in C programs as well.
-This library provides a high-precision timer that can be utilized to measure precise execution times in a program.
+A wrapper around the CXX-11's `std::chrono` library with high-precision timer to measure precise execution times in a program.
+The wrapper enables direct use in C and C++ programs.

 ## Compile
 The module is provided with a cmake build system.
 To compile, run: